Abdullah-Tariq-10/axiom-flow/TESTING.md

   # Output: HTTP 404 Not Found

-* **Differential Verification:** The 8 literals match the exact column count of the executions table[cite: 4].
+* **Differential Verification:** The 8 literals match the exact column count of the executions table.
 If naive string concatenation had been used, SQLite would have evaluated the union and returned a synthetic row (200 OK).
 The 404 Not Found response proves SQLite treated the injection string strictly as an uncompiled literal parameter.

 ### 2. Secret Redaction